20 Jimin Memes Every BTS Fan Will Want To Steal

 20. Finally, when someone mentions BTS.

-Next time, when you can't fully express all your feelings through a simple text or tweet, try using one of these Jimin memes.
-There's likely one that will relate to whatever situation you're in.
-Like Jimin says in his Map of the Soul: 7 solo track, "Filter," there are many sides to him, so pick your filter, ARMY.
+Next time you can't fully express your feelings through a simple text or tweet, try using one of these Jimin memes.
+There's likely one that will apply to whatever situation you're in.
+Like Jimin says in his Map of the Soul: 7 solo track, "Filter," there are many sides to him.
+Pick your filter, ARMY.

 This article was originally published on